Rose Tint my Glasses, Felling Our Space

 Some of their key reflections included:

-1. “Even though most things are actually not possible because I’m not actually there, many things felt a lot more possible than in real life.
+1. “Even though most things are actually not (physically) possible because I’m not actually there, many things felt a lot more possible than in real life.
 I felt like I could go up and touch things that ordinarily would be way out of my reach.
 The worlds feel like they exist only for my private curiosity.” ~workshop participant

-2. “For the duration of this workshop I have felt completely disconnected from my own world and been introduced to many new ones that allow for absolute and utter feelings of freedom to explore.
+2. “For the duration of this workshop I have felt completely disconnected from my own world and introduced to many new ones that allow for absolute and utter feelings of freedom to explore.
 This experience has allowed me to reevaluate the idea of approaching sensation through my movement.” ~workshop participant

 At this stage, I have understood that this was only a first step into the task of incorporating mediatization into my own artistic practice.
 Next steps for me will be to delve deeper into this research rereading through all interviews and documentation I have of the workshop and beginning to think about what sort of application might I start to work on developing that will even more directly help facilitate dancers and choreographers in their artistic directions.